Five-Js-Technology/ebay/Readme.md

 # learning hoe to manage developers
 # I am a DevOps engineer
-class25 Devops Engineer will all be hired